VergerLab/MT_Angle2Ablation_Workflow/Installation_procedure.md

   1. Drag and drop the macro file into Fiji to open it.
   2. Click run in the editor window to run it.

-Then follow the userguide understand how to operate the workflow.
+Then follow the userguide to understand how to operate the workflow.

 ## - Plugins:
 The macro “Cell_ROIMaker.ijm” uses the plug-in MorpholibJ (Legland et al., 2016; https://imagej.net/MorphoLibJ).